 The first chiropractor in New Zealand, Tom Giles, practised in Dunedin from about 1910.
 The New Zealand Chiropractic Association was founded in 1920 to represent chiropractors, and a code of ethics was adopted in 1928.
 After decades of lobbying, the Chiropractic Act was passed in 1960 to officially regulate chiropractic.
 Only appropriately qualified people could call themselves chiropractors.

 Attempts to have chiropractic treatments subsidised by the government and funded by the Accident Compensation Corporation (ACC) led to the Commission of Inquiry into Chiropractic in 1978.
 Despite efforts by the New Zealand Medical Association to portray the therapy as disreputable and unscientific, the inquiry concluded that it was effective and safe, and successfully recommended that it be subsidised.

-In the 2000s chiropractors were regulated by the Chiropractic Board of New Zealand under the Health Practitioners Competence Assurance Act 2003.
-Chiropractors were represented by the New Zealand Chiropractic Association and trained at the New Zealand College of Chiropractic in Auckland, or overseas.
+In the 21st century chiropractors were regulated by the Chiropractic Board of New Zealand under the Health Practitioners Competence Assurance Act 2003.
+Chiropractors were represented by the New Zealand Chiropractors' Association and trained at the New Zealand College of Chiropractic in Auckland, or overseas.
 In the 2006/7 New Zealand Health Survey 5.4% of adults had seen a chiropractor in the last 12 months.

 A doctor in the house?

 In New Zealand, alternative health practitioners like chiropractors and osteopaths (along with vets and dentists) sometimes use the title ‘Dr’.
 In doing so, they have to distinguish themselves from registered medical doctors.
 Under the Health Practitioners Competence Assurance Act 2003, people may only use names, titles and words that state or imply they are health practitioners if they are registered with the relevant regulatory authority.